Best Sponge Filter For Betta

 How To Use A Sponge Filter

-In all honesty there is noting easier to use than a sponge filter.
-Most sponge filters are pre assembled and all you need to do is attach an air line & a pump or a power head.
+In all honesty, there is nothing easier to use than a sponge filter.
+Most sponge filters are pre-assembled and all you need to do is attach an airline & a pump or a power head.